rahulkavale/rahulkavale.github.io/_posts/2024-02-16-dora-metrics.markdown

 layout: post
 title: "DORA Metrics: Simple Definitions and What They Measure"
 date: 2024-02-16
-categories: [devops, metrics, engineering]
+categories: [infrastructure, metrics, engineering]
+tags: [devops]
 ---

 # DORA Metrics: Simple Definitions and What They Measure

 Introduced by Google, DORA metrics are four key measures for CI/CD maturity of a system and/or team.

 ## 1. Deployment Frequency